 Extensive experimentation with strict substitution ciphers in which one plaintext letter is matched with each note type yielded no meaningful results.
 This was an expected outcome because it was also encountered by other researchers.
 For Elgar to employ such an elementary cipher would be too easy to unravel, so something more sophisticated should be expected.
 Were there other more complex cipher methods known to Elgar at the time he composed the Enigma Variations?

-The coupling of melody and bass notes was strongly suggested by Elgar’s use of six note letters in the melody (i.e., a, b, c, d, f & g), and six in the bass (a, b, c, d, e & g).
+The coupling of melody and bass notes was strongly suggested by Elgar’s use of six note letters in the melody (A, B, C, D, F, and G), and six in the bass (A, B, C, D, E, and G).
 Together the melody and bass lines employ all seven note letters with the only discrepancy between E and F. Later analysis revealed these notes were combined just as i and j or u and v are conflated when enciphering entire alphabetical sequences.
-Robert Schumann (one of Elgar’s ‘ideal’ composers) used the notes E and F in his music ciphers to symbolize his alter egos, Eusebius and Florestan.
-With the conflation of the notes E and F, one distinct melody note may be assigned to each column and one discrete bass note given to each row.
-This arrangement produces a 6 x 6 checkerboard configuration.
+Robert Schumann (one of Elgar’s “ideal” composers) used the notes E and F in his music ciphers to symbolize his alter egos, Eusebius and Florestan.
+With the conflation of the notes E and F, one distinct melody note may be assigned to each column and one discrete bass note to each row.
+This arrangement produces a six-by-six checkerboard configuration.
 By pairing a melody note with a bass note, a single cell in the checkerboard grid is designated at their intersection containing a plaintext letter solution.

-There is yet another basis to suspect Elgar constructed a 6 x 6 checkerboard cipher because there are precisely six different 6-letter names and titles used in the Enigma Variations:
+There is yet another basis for suspecting that Elgar constructed a six-by-six checkerboard cipher because there are precisely six different 6-letter names and titles used in the Enigma Variations: